boris-kz/CogAlg/README.md

 Subsequent cycles would compare 4D input patterns over increasing distance in each dimension, forming longer-range discontinuous patterns.
 These cycles can be coded as implementation shortcut, or discovered by core algorithm itself, which can adapt to inputs of any dimensionality.
 “Dimension” here is a parameter that defines external sequence and distance among inputs.
 This is different from conventional clustering, which treats both external and internal parameters as dimensions.

 Average match in our space-time is presumably equal over all four dimensions.
-That means patterns defined in fewer dimensions will be biased by the angle of scanning, introducing artifacts.
+That means patterns defined in fewer dimensions will be fundamentally limited and biased by the angle of scanning.
 Hence, initial pixel comparison and patterns should also be over 4D at once, or at least over 2D at once for still images.
 This is a universe-specific extension of my core algorithm.

 Accordingly, my code here consists of three levels: